 The Red Pill: You Get Less With This Ride

-The “red pill” has become iconic with regard to the first Matrix movie.
+The red pill and blue pill scene has become iconic with regard to the first Matrix movie.
 There has been much written around the metaphorical idea of “waking up to the true reality.”

 Taking this deeper down the rabbit hole, this also represents one of the most important ideas in kabbalah.